 Jørgen Hoff has been producing cheese in the small village of Gundestrup since 2007.
 His range includes more than 20 varieties.
-Most are interpretations of well-known foreign cheeses.
-Fynbo, for example, is based on Gouda, and Dana Blue is based on the English Stilton.
+Most of them are interpretations of well-known foreign cheeses.
+Fynbo, for example, is modeled on Gouda, and Dana Blue is based on the English Stilton.
 Jørgen Hoff’s bestseller, however, is Rygeost, a smoked cheese.
 All of Denmark loves this cheese.
 The Gundestrup dairy supplies supermarket chains throughout the country, as well as the Danish royal family and top restaurants.
 Jørgen Hoff’s success, I am convinced after our visit, lies in his passion for his profession.
 Full of enthusiasm and in an infectiously good mood, he takes us on a tour of the cheese factory.
 Every week, he and his six employees produce around 15,000 smoked cheeses.
 And the trend is rising.

-Smoked cheese from Gundestrup has a mildly smoky aroma and maintains the perfect balance between finely acidic fresh cheese and a delicate smoky note.
+Smoked cheese from Gundestrup has a mildly smoky aroma and maintains the perfect balance between finely acidic cream cheese and a delicate smoky note.
 In Denmark, smoked cheese is eaten for breakfast.
 It goes well with rye bread, tomatoes, salt and pepper.
 At the end of the tour, we have the pleasure of tasting the cheese in the farm store.
 Jørgen spreads smoked cheese on a piece of rye crackers and places a blob of rosehip jam on top.
 He hands us this Nordic combination and says: this, this is sun over Gundestrup.
 He is right, it tastes fantastic.